mfeit-internet2/jsonschema-tools/README.md

 # jsonschema-tools

-This is a pair of programs that
+This is a pair of programs for manipulating JSON Schema files.

 `jsonschema-merge-dicts` takes one or more JSON Schema files and makes them one.